white-van/WVAnonBot/README.md

 2. `git checkout -b {your branch name here}`
 3. Write your code
 4. Create a pull request from your fork into main
+5. Run `npm run prettier` and `npm run lint`, fix all style checks
-5. Squash & merge once approved!
+6. Squash & merge once approved!

 ## ✨ Authors